Monday - Thursday 6:50 a.m.-3:30 p.m.

 Literacy for Life is a district and campus initiative - and community-wide partnership - designed to support student literacy needs and a love for reading.
 North Garland High School is working on campus and across Garland, Rowlett and Sachse to help create a community of lifelong readers.

-As part of GISD's Literacy for Life initiative, Garland ISD and the cities of Garland, Rowlett and Sachse are hosting a free community-wide event with activities to inspire and transform through the power of literacy.
+As part of GISD's Literacy for Life initiative, Garland ISD and the cities of Garland, Rowlett and Sachse have hosted free community-wide events with activities to inspire and transform through the power of literacy.

 As part of the district Literacy for Life events, and to offer added resources and increase reading engagement, GISD has partnered with Renaissance® to provide access for all students to myON®.
 This partnership will provide students access to daily news articles and thousands of books that match their interests and reading levels.

 Additionally, Garland ISD will offer community members of all ages free access to myON Books through shared accounts.

 The NGHS Library's most important function is to support the school's curriculum and to provide interesting and entertaining books for both students and faculty.
 To achieve these services, the library maintains a basic reference section, biography collection as well as nonfiction and a large fiction collection.